 Eneco's crucial efforts to bring maximum transparency to stakeholders as current GOs do not take into account that in some hours the wind doesn't blow and the sun doesn't shine.

-Certifying power-to-heat solutions addresses the problem of the lack of visibility over the origin of heat used in a district heating network.
-Using otherwise lost heat for district heating networks is seen as a great solution towards a circular economy, but the certification of the power source that the heat originates from is currently lacking transparency.
-The partnering organisations will work together to provide the missing link through time-stamped GCs.
+Certifying power-to-heat solutions aims to address the lack of visibility concerning the origin of heat in a district heating network.
+Utilizing otherwise wasted heat for district heating aligns with the circular economy concept, but the certification of the power source behind the heat lacks transparency.
+The collaborating organizations will bridge this gap with time-stamped GCs.

-Read how FlexiDAO is helping Google on its goal to achieve 24/7 carbon-free energy worldwide by 2030.
+Read how we are helping Google on its goal to achieve 24/7 carbon-free energy worldwide by 2030.

 FlexiDAO developed with Acciona the GreenH2chain®, the world's first platform based on blockchain that guarantees the renewable origin of green hydrogen.